thisIsGloriaWu/DistributedSystem/6650_a1_jiayuewu/README.md

 - set different **thread priorities** to increase throughput.

-- let each thread send 100 requests at a time to make the most of each thread.
+- batch 100 requests at a time to make the most of each thread.

+- deploy a **Spring/SpringBoot** server.